Official RimStone blog

 And then there's golfing in programming.
 Believe or not, we didn't know about "golfing" languages at the time.
 It's a cool niche culture of programming, however Golf isn't exactly like it. ...

-- Here's what installing Golf looks like (2025-09-25) (read full article)
+- Here's what installing RimStone looks like (2025-09-25) (read full article)

-- Golf 3.4.0 released (2025-09-24) (read full article)
+- RimStone 3.4.0 released (2025-09-24) (read full article)

-This release gives Golf full-blown general puprose programming capabilities with the extensive support for a double type, including double arrays (see new-array).
+This release gives RimStone full-blown general puprose programming capabilities with the extensive support for a double type, including double arrays (see new-array).
 A double is created with set-double statement.
 Doubles are extended precision 64 bit floating point values.
 A long list of math functions have been added.
 The following return a double:

 dbl